PRISM – Direct Drive Clock

 It rapidly dawned upon me that I could actually make tube boards for various other tube types by changing the footprints and adjusting the tube positions to suit.
 Accordingly I have already laid out tube boards for Z566M etc. ZM1020 top view tubes etc, IN-12, QS27-1 and IN-18.

-The controller board has develeoped a little and some minor modifications have been made to some of the tube boards but generally speaking – we have a clock (well, several in fact).
+The controller board has develeoped a little and some minor modifications have been made to some of the tube boards but now – we have a clock (well, several in fact).

-I can supply bare boards with download links for the software, complete BOM’s with links to suppliers and construction notes.
+I can supply bare boards with download links for the software, bill of materials, with links to suppliers and construction notes or complete kits of components and PCB’s.
 PM me if interested.

 If you have a tube type that is not catered for and you’d like a board for them, just let me know – I love a challenge (Nixies only, non biquinery).